reneichhorn/SyPy/README.md

 The aim of this library is to have the possibility to query Salesforce data from the comfy command line.
 Its written in python.
 Get over it.

 # Requirements
 - python 3.10 or greater
 - Connected App

 # Why is there code?
-> Disclaimer
->
+Where is the .exe?
+Disclaimer!
->> Because username and password authentification is not cool these days, you will need to set up a *Connected App* in Salesforce.
+> Because username and password authentification is not cool these days, you will need to set up a **Connected App** in Salesforce.
 You can read up [here](https://developer.salesforce.com/docs/atlas.en-us.chatterapi.meta/chatterapi/quickstart.htm)

 To install all needed libraries run:
 ```console
 pip install -r requirements.txt
 ```

-If you are a superior Linux user it is probably something like
+If you are a *superior* Linux user it is probably something like
 ```console
 pip3 install -r requirements.txt
 ```